swapnilbhoir/email-sender-dotnet/EmailSendApi/ReadMe.md

        * Model : Files related to webservice calls
        * View : Presentation Files

+* **Project Deployment Steps** :
+   1. You need to download and run Node js project from following repository

+   2. Download and run this Asp .Net web application using visual studio 2013 or higher, link to download

 *  **The manual deployment options and configuration process are described below.**